 What should you do as an employer?

 Consider how best to keep the organisation running efficiently if the premises is still closed or you are working with reduced staff levels.
 Keep arrangements under constant review.
 See How to mothball your building and Protecting empty property.
-Your Emergency Management topic is full of useful advice and templates.

 Ensure that at least one person is responsible for keeping abreast of developments from the UK Government and the NHS.
 Their responsibility should extend to communicating any developments to management and the rest of the organisation.

 As well as continuity planning, consider putting in place a separate pandemic recovery plan.
-Use the Coronavirus (COVID-19) Recovery Plan Policy as a template.
+Use the Coronavirus (Covid-19) Recovery Plan Policy as a template.

 If your workplace is open keep cleaning schedules under review.
 Make sure you have a good stock of supplies and that cleaning staff are aware of any new procedures, including use of kitchens and sanitary facilities.
 Provide soap, disinfectant wipes and hand sanitisers for staff.
-See Deep cleaning the workplace in the time of coronavirus and Cleaning and COVID-19.
+See Deep cleaning the workplace in the time of coronavirus and Cleaning and Covid-19.

 Useful feature articles